erikdunncyber/Configuring-a-Cisco-router-s-Hostname-Password-and-Password-Encryption-through-the-CLI/README.md

 <img src="https://i.imgur.com/t3qsniP.png" height="80%" width="80%"/>
 <br />
 <br />
 To verify if the password was set correctly, I'll access the running configuration of this router.
-To do this I'll enter "show running-config" into the CLI.
+To do this I'll exit Global Configuration mode by entering "exit" and enter "show running-config" to view the current running configuration.
 The running configuration shows that the password was set to CCNA:  <br/>
 <img src="https://i.imgur.com/NFBTD8U.png" height="80%" width="80%"/>
 <br />
 <br />